CSU Academic Integrity Policy and Student Conduct Code

 1. Final examination week is part of the regular semester.
 Student attendance shall be consistent with CSU policy.

 2. The final in-class examination period is intended for the end-of-semester examination.
-No in-class examination constituting more than 10% of the final course grade may be given in undergraduate courses during the week preceding the final examination period of the semester; laboratory, performance, and other alternative classes (e.g., courses in PACe - the individualized mathematics program) excluded.
+No in-class examination constituting more than 10% of the final course grade may be given in undergraduate courses during the week preceding the final examination period of the semester; laboratory, performance, and other alternative classes (e.g., Precalculus Program courses - the individualized mathematics program) excluded.
 It is the responsibility of the department head, or, where appropriate, the school head, to ensure compliance with this policy.

 3. Courses for less than four credits shall meet for one period.
 Courses for four or more credits may meet for two periods.